tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/Activities/02-Stu_Terminal/README.md

 * Use the `mv` operation to rename files or folders.

 ---

-© 2019 Trilogy Education Services
+© 2020 Trilogy Education Services, a 2U, Inc. brand.
+All Rights Reserved.